JustRightJeff/hua/README.txt

      * If you want Hua to regenerate an existing article, delete the appropriate article file in the output_dir and run Hua again.
      * Pass -o or --orphans as the second argument to list files in the output_dir that are not referenced in the entries_file.
+If there are no orphans, nothing is output.
+Content is not processed in this mode.

 Future & Contributing